 Auden Thornton stars as Angie.
 She’s struggling with her convenience store job while having to take care of her three-year-old son and deal with an alcoholic mother.
 As if this isn’t enough, Angie is forced to move upon learning that her house is being condemned.
-Making everything worse is that she is living in poverty and has to turn to the one man who abused her, when she was a young child, for help.
+Making everything worse is that she is living in poverty.
+As such, Angie turns to the one man who abused her, when she was a young child, for help.

-For Doran, this is his feature debut and he’s able to capture the drama through rich performances.
-The subject of abuse is one that isn’t easy to deal with, be it on screen or just to talk about it in general.
-In fact, so many people feel forced to go silent about abuse that happens so they don’t tell people and when they do, it’s too late because the government’s statatue of limitations has expired and that’s wrong.
-Beauty Mark, a film inspired by co-producer Katelyn Kate Adams’ personal life, is one that should get people talking about abuse and what we need to do to stop it, or at least get people speaking out about it at at an earlier point in their life.
+Director Harris Doran is able to capture the drama through rich performances in his feature debut.
+The subject of abuse is one that isn’t easy to deal with.
+This is whether it is on screen or just discussing it in general.
+In fact, so many people feel forced to go silent about abuse when it happens.
+They don’t tell anyone and when they do, it’s too late.
+This is because the government’s statute of limitations has expired and that’s wrong.
+The film is inspired by co-producer Katelyn Kate Adams’ personal life.
+It goes without saying but if anything, it should get people talking about abuse as soon as it happens.

-Executive producer Gill Holland and co-producer Katelyn Kate Adams were instrumental in setting the film in Louisville and helping to revitalize the Portland neighborhood by filming there.
+Executive producer Gill Holland and co-producer Katelyn Kate Adams were instrumental in setting the film in Louisville.
+In doing so, they helped to revitalize the Portland neighborhood.
 For those of us who are Louisville ex-pats, you will experience homesickness seeing the skyline on screen.